wgomezf/GP-GLCM/README.md

-# GLCM-based texture features constructed by genetic programming for breast tumor classification
+# Constructing GLCM-based texture feature expressions using genetic programming for breast tumor classification

 Two sets of GLCM-based texture features for breast tumor classification in ultrasound are provided.
 These texture features were automatically generated using the genetic programming (GP) algorithm and outperformed the well-known Haralick features, widely used in radiomics for tumor classification.
 The success of these novel features stems from their specific construction for a particular classification task, whereas Haralick features are general-purpose texture features that may not effectively capture the nature of tumors to distinguish them as benign or malignant.